francisfjin/geospatial-classif/README.md

 ## Problem

 Project addresses socioeconomic mobility amongst children in minority communities across America geographically.
+Using Classification machine learning methods, the models predict the future level of socioeconomic mobility of children based on a variety of community-level attributes.
+Also, the project highlights the most important factors contributing to successful upward mobility of children using Feature Engineering techniques.

 ## Data